The Dirichlet and the weighted metrics for the space of Kahler metrics: Introduction

-Here we prove that the sectional curvature of the Dirihlet metricfor a two plane spanned by tangent vectors $\psi_s , \phi_t \in T_\phi \mathcal{H}$ is bounded above and below by a constant $K$ which depends only on the point $\phi$ and on one generator $\phi_s$.
-This leds us to conjecture that unlike the case when $M$ is a Riemann surface, the sectional curvature is not flat.
+A motivation for the study of this metric comes from \cite{ChenZheng}; there, Chen and the second author showed that the pseudo-Calabi flow is the gradient flow of the $K$-energy when $\mathcal{H}$ is endowed precisely with the Dirichlet metric.
+In the same paper, they also developed a geometric method based on $\mathcal{H}$ and proved the stability of the the pseudo-Calabi flow near a cscK metric.
+In this paper, we prove its counterpart in the variational problem: the $K$-energy is convex at a point which corresponds to a constant scalar curvature K\"ahler metric (cf. Proposition \ref{prop: convexity at a cscK metric}).
 We also present a formulation for the geodesic equation and we present the conjecture that the regularity of geodesics (if they exist) is greater than the $C^{1,1}$ regularity of Chen's geodesics and smaller that the $C^{\omega}$ regularity of Calabi's geodesics.